-I joined the Board of Governors in September 2012.
-I am a solicitor in practice with regional law firm Ward Hadaway and lecture in law at the University of Sunderland, where I am the Director of Sunderland Student Law Clinic which offers free legal advice to local businesses and members of the public whilst allowing law students to gain practical experience during their studies.
-Consequently, I take a keen interest in the development of young people for the modern workplace and in addition to my role at the Academy I am also a Director of Youth Focus North East, a charity providing development opportunities for young people in our region."
+I joined the Board of Governors in September 2012, became Vice-Chair in 2016 and Chair in 2018.
+I am a solicitor in practice with international insurance firm Thomas Miller Law Ltd and have 5 years' experience lecturing in law at university.
+I take a keen interest in the development of young people for the modern workplace and in community volunteering; in addition to my role at the Academy I am also a magistrate sitting in Tyne & Wear.

 Originally a parent governor, but now an appointed governor, I joined the governing body in spring 2010.
-I am married with 3 children: our eldest is a former pupil who is now at university, our other son is in the sixth form and our daughter is due to join the academy next year.
+I am married with 3 children: our daughter attends the academy and our two sons are now at university.
 I have an honours degree in Education and Mathematics, and am a qualified primary school teacher, training as a maths specialist (age range range specialism 8 to 12 years).
 Currently, I am link governor for maths and numeracy.
 As well as serving as a governor at Lord Lawson, I am also currently chair of governors at a City of Sunderland primary school, where I have been a governor since spring 2001.
 I am treasurer of the local branch of a national charity, which I set up several years ago with a friend.
 As a family we enjoy the great outdoors and (despite my total lack of co-ordination!)
-I have recently taken up tap dancing.
+I have fun tap dancing.

 I have two children at Lord Lawson of Beamish Academy; my son in Year 10 and my daughter in Year 7.
 Between 2008 and 2013 I was a Parent Governor at my children's primary school.
 During that time I was involved with forming a hard federation between the Infant and Junior schools in order to bring them together as one.
 I'm very pleased to have been appointed onto the Governing Body.
 My reasons for wishing to join are simple.
 I want to be involved as much as I can, and in whatever capacity, in ensuring that every student has an equal opportunity with regard to learning and the resources available to them.
 I believe that their time with Lord Lawson is the bridge between enjoying their studies and a lifetime of achievement.
 I have spent over twenty five years with my current employer in local government.